 The final consideration for any new podcaster is the right platform to use for hosting and distributing your podcast.
 There are five key considerations you should bear in mind when choosing a podcasting platform:

 Some platforms offer free or very cheap membership, but the trade-off is limited storage.
 Make sure you’re getting the podcast storage you need and you won’t have to pay an inflated rate or move your podcast to a different platform after the first few episodes.

 Bandwidth and server reliability

 As well as providing the space to store your podcast, distribution platforms also need the bandwidth for audiences to stream episodes.
 Make sure you select a podcasting platform with reliable uptime, and that won’t throttle your podcast if it starts to take off.

 Most platforms support all major audio and video file extensions, but make sure the platform you choose will work with the files you create.
 Some types are OS-specific, such as the Windows WMA file, so pay attention to the extensions you use.

 Depending on your business model, you may want a podcast hosting service that supports integrated ads, or even provides native monetization features.
 Look into all the possible monetization options and terms closely before making a decision.

 Sometimes the cheapest option isn’t the best.
 Don’t forget to take into account renew and overage costs as well as the introductory or base rate.
 Moving a podcast to a new platform is possible, but it takes time and can result in your podcast being taken temporarily off air as connections are lost between different distributors.

-For more information about all the major podcasting hosts, check out my top 10 best podcast hosting platforms for 2021.
+For more information about all the major podcasting hosts, check out my top 10 best podcast hosting platforms.

 Frequently Asked Questions about Podcasting